bitsnbolts/laravel-analytics/README.md

 Add to your composer.json following lines

 	"require": {
-		"ipunkt/laravel-analytics": "~3.0"
+		"bitsnbolts/laravel-analytics": "~3.0"
 	}

-Add `Ipunkt\LaravelAnalytics\AnalyticsServiceProvider::class,` to `providers` in `app/config/app.php`.
+Add `Bitsnbolts\LaravelAnalytics\AnalyticsServiceProvider::class,` to `providers` in `app/config/app.php`.

-Optional: Add `'Analytics' => Ipunkt\LaravelAnalytics\AnalyticsFacade::class,` to `aliases` in `app/config/app.php`.
+Optional: Add `'Analytics' => Bitsnbolts\LaravelAnalytics\AnalyticsFacade::class,` to `aliases` in `app/config/app.php`.

-Run `php artisan vendor:publish --provider="Ipunkt\LaravelAnalytics\AnalyticsServiceProvider"`
+Run `php artisan vendor:publish --provider="Bitsnbolts\LaravelAnalytics\AnalyticsServiceProvider"`

 Then edit `analytics.php` in `config` to your needs.
 We do config merge in the service provider, so your local settings will stay the same.

 For laravel 7.x please use the 3.x release.

 	"require": {
-		"ipunkt/laravel-analytics": "~3.0"
+		"bitsnbolts/laravel-analytics": "~3.0"
 	}

 For laravel 6.x please use the 2.x release.

 	"require": {
-		"ipunkt/laravel-analytics": "~2.0"
+		"bitsnbolts/laravel-analytics": "~2.0"
 	}

 For php < 7.2 or laravel < 6.0 please use the 1.x release.

 	"require": {
-		"ipunkt/laravel-analytics": "~1.0"
+		"bitsnbolts/laravel-analytics": "~1.0"
 	}

 ## Configuration